joeteicher/CodeConjurer/README.md

 ---

-This README provides an overview of the CodeSorcerer project, maintaining a humble and honest tone about its current state and future aspirations.
+This README provides an overview of the CodeConjurer project, maintaining a humble and honest tone about its current state and future aspirations.
 It's designed to inform potential users and contributors about the project's purpose, current status, and how they can get involved.
 As the project evolves, you can update this document to reflect new developments and milestones.